Odaymon/simd-programming-project/README.md

 At the initial look of the execution time, the CUDA version performed the best in majority of the input size except for the input size is 2^24, where the SIMD version performed better than the CUDA version.
 Although both SIMD and CUDA is faster than C and non SIMD x86-64 because SIMD and CUDA both utilize parallel processing.
 Where CUDA can process up to 1024 at a time while SIMD can process 32 bits at a time or 8 floating points.

 Now for the analysis of the results using the formula given above.
 Below are the results and analysis.
-### 2^20
+### Comparison of performance with input size of 2^20
 ## C (Final Value) vs non SIMD x86-64 (Starting Value)
 - The non SIMD x86-64 version performed 59.03% better than the C version in terms of execution time.
 ## C (Final Value) vs SIMD x86-64 (Starting Value)
 - The SIMD x86-64 version performed 1,247.07% better than the C version in terms of execution time and can see a significant jump in comparison with the improvement from the non SIMD x86-64 version.
+This is due to the parallel capability of SIMD compared to the C version where it's not utilizing parallel processing.
 ## C (Final Value) vs CUDA (Starting Value)
 - The CUDA version performed 1,011,255.98% better than the C version in terms of execution time and can see a significant jump in comparison with the improvement from both the non SIMD x86-64 and SIMD x86-64 version.
 Which is amazing as it's an improvement by a million % in comparison to the non SIMD version with only a 59.03% improvement.
 This shows how much an impact the parallel processing through threads in CUDA in comparison to sequential processes.
 ## non SIMD x86-64 (Final Value) vs C (Starting Value)
--
+- The non SIMD x86-64 performed 37.12% better than the C version which could be affected by other factors like the implementation of C vs non SIMD x86-64.
 ## non SIMD x86-64 (Final Value) vs SIMD x86-64 (Starting Value)
--
+- The non SIMD x86-64 performed 747.07% less than the SIMD x86-64 version and which could be attribute to the parallel processing capability of the SIMD in contrast with the non SIMD x86-64.
 ## non SIMD x86-64 (Final Value) vs CUDA (Starting Value)
--
+- The non SIMD x86-64 performed 635,862.06% less than the CUDA version which is a huge jump compared to the other version and it is also due to the higher parallel capability of CUDA and optimized implementation.
 ## SIMD x86-64 (Final Value) vs C (Starting Value)
 -
 ## SIMD x86-64 (Final Value) vs non SIMD x86-64 (Starting Value)
 -
 ## SIMD x86-64 (Final Value) vs CUDA (Starting Value)
--
+- The SIMD x86-64 performed 74,977.97% less than the CUDA version but this is also due to the number of threads and blocks the CUDA has and is built for parallel processing.
 ## CUDA (Final Value) vs C (Starting Value)
 -
 ## CUDA (Final Value) vs non SIMD x86-64 (Starting Value)